Mind and Language

 Our projects

-Jonathan Mitchell's British Academy Postdoctoral Fellowship (2018-2021) 'Emotions as Feelings Towards Value' examines how emotions connect us with our environment.
-The project aims to reveal the important connection between emotions and evaluative properties in our environment.
+Jonathan Mitchell's British Academy Postdoctoral Fellowship (2018-2021) 'Emotions as Feelings Towards Value' examined how emotions connect us with our environment.
+The project aimed to reveal the important connection between emotions and evaluative properties in our environment.

 For general queries about Mind and Language at Manchester, contact Joel Smith or Graham Stevens.